 There are two of you in my mind.
 One is the girl you had some chance to be: bedbound, uncommunicative, unable to thrive as you grew.
-But there is another other girl as well.
+But there is another girl as well.
 The one you would have been without that single letter randomly altered in your DNA: perfect.
 All of your potential preserved, ready to unfold.

 Which one of you have I abandoned, when I decided to let you die?
 Is it the same one that I want back?

 Without knowing you, how can I know what it is that I miss about you?